CU-Jon/Select-TSOSEdition/README.md

   Script to automatically detect the Windows edition via BIOS OEM key if available, otherwise prompt the user.

 - **Select-TSOSEdition_withAuto_TESTING.ps1**
-  Same as Select-TSOSEdition_withAuto.ps1 but with destructive actions (like setting SCCM Task Sequence variables) commented out for testing purposes.
+  Same as Select-TSOSEdition_withAuto.ps1 but with destructive actions (like setting SCCM Task Sequence variables and logging to file) commented out for testing purposes.

 ---